TeteV/AcampadasOC/README.md

 Once in the backend folder your server is ON, you can press the play ▶️ button (AndroidStudio) and the emulator starts running

-# Aditional content
-once the app is running you must to create an account and login to enjoy it

 ### Usability